Michigan Car Theft Lawyers

 The difference between these two offenses is this: to be guilty of unlawfully driving away a vehicle, the defendant must have taken possession of the vehicle unlawfully in the first place.
 Unlawful use of a vehicle, on the other hand, is a lesser offense that applies if the defendant got possession of the vehicle lawfully in the first place but then used it in a way [he / she] knew was unauthorized.

-Buying, Possessing or Concealing a Stolen Vehicle
+Buying, Possessing or Concealing a Stolen Vehicle in Michigan

 The act of stealing an automobile can obviously result in a criminal charge, but being caught with a stolen motor vehicle, even where there is no proof that you actually stole the motor vehicle, can lead to felony charges.
 Under Michigan law, buying, receiving, possessing, concealing, or aiding in the concealment of a stolen motor vehicle knowing, or having reason to know or reason to believe, that the motor vehicle is stolen, embezzled, or converted is a felony.
 Depending upon prior convictions, this charge can range from a felony punishable by up to 5 or 10 years in prison.
 Frequently, the key to effectively defending these cases is attacking the evidence allegedly showing that the defendant had knowledge that the property was stolen.
 This type of defense is most effective when no statement has been made by the Defendant, so it is vitally important that you have an experienced auto theft lawyer like Jeffrey Buehner defending your case as early as possible.